All Episodes

 You're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

-Joe Kancha in for the Han Man.
+Joe Concha in for the Hen Man.

 I hadn't heard that particular nickname before.

-Of course, I'm a Fox News contributor, and well, there was no vacation for me during Christmas.
+Of course, I'm a Fox News contributor, and, well, there was no vacation for me during Christmas.

-We'll we'll put it that way.
+We'll put it that way.

-It's it's New Year's Day, or early morning hours, and you see these reports of a terror attack on U.S. soil, uh New Orleans, and then later uh in Las Vegas, uh it the the year is already off to a chaotic start, and who better to bring in to break all this down?
+It's New Year's Day, early morning hours, and you see these reports of a terror attack on U.S. soil, New Orleans, and then later in Las Vegas.

-But Brianna Lyman, she is of the Federalists, and Brianna, uh great to talk to you.
+And Brianna, great to talk to you.

 Thanks so much for having me.